Why Better Babies?

 Firstly, I realised that the world we now live in throws many new issues at that process - issues that didnt exist even just fifty years ago and issues we are not generally talking about.
 Issues that our children (or lack of) are now starting to pay the price.

 Secondly, I found the material available to help me navigate this most vulnerable time largely unevolved, confusing, at times alarming (thats what happens when we Google our ‘concerns’!) and even conflicting.
 Most of it was not backed in what I value the most: the latest peer reviewed medical research and science.

 Finally, I was so overwhelmed and vulnerable, I went along with things told to me by people in positions of authority.
 Things that later I realised I should have questioned (even things I was told by highly respected medical professionals).

-There is a lot I know now (after two years of research) that I wish I had known earlier….
+There is a lot I know now (after several years of research) that I wish I had known earlier….

 I just wasn’t sure what I could really trust.

 For me: when it comes to a time like this, trust is key.
 Particularly when it comes to conception, pregnancy and having a baby.
 Surely one of the most exciting, but nerve-wracking, uncertain and out of control periods of your life.
 This is why we go looking for the latest science and medical research, peer reviewed and published in the leading global journals and publications.
 Research which typically takes between 10–15 years to be applied in practise.It is also why we compiled a board of open minded experts who each give their perspective from their own field of specialty but mindful that although they have an area of specialism we have to start looking at the whole picture.